integreat-io/map-transform/README.md

 }
 ```

+Note that setting a path like this, is only available when the `modify`
+operation is defined as an operation object.

 #### `fwd(pipeline)` and `rev(pipeline)` operation

 All operations in MapTransform will apply in both directions, although some of
-them will behave a bit different dependending on the direction.
+them may behave a bit different dependending on the direction.
 If you want an
-operation to only apply to one direction, you need to wrap it in a `fwd()` or
+operation to only apply in one direction, you need to wrap it in a `fwd()` or
 `rev()` operation.
 The `fwd()` operation will only apply its pipeline when we're
 going forward, i.e. mapping in the normal direction, and its pipeline will be
 skipped when we're mapping in reverse.
 The `rev()` operation will only apply its
 pipeline when we're mapping in reverse.

+The value in the pipeline will be untouched when we are encountering an
+operation that is not intended for the direction we are currently going in.

 ```javascript
 import { fwd, rev, transform } from 'map-transform'